 A slightly tattooed, easy going kind of guy with a love of coffee, guitars and ale who says the word awesome far too much.

-I live in Manchester with my wife, Kirsty, our son, Bodhi and our scruffy Border Terrier, Samson.
+I live in Manchester with my wife, Kirsty, our two kids, Bodhi and Olive and our scruffy Border Terrier, Samson.

 The stories you can tell through photographs is incredible.
 As Rod Stewart sang, "Every Picture Tells A Story."

 So let me tell you a story about my Nanna...

 This photo was taken on a family camping trip in the summer of ’97.
 And it's a photo that I love.
 Because, although my Nanna is smoking, the thing that would eventually be her downfall, she’s absolutely laughing her arse off.
 A tiny snippet of her personality is forever embedded in this photograph.